 The afternoon sun falling on the valley from a different direction, gives a whole new perspective to the same place you saw in the morning.

-Day 4: Ghangria to Hemkund (4300m) Sahib and back to Ghangria
+Day 4: Ghangria to Hemkund Sahib and back

-Start your day early especially on the day of the climb to Hemkund.
-Weather can be fickle in the afternoons and sudden cloud cover and rain can get you stranded if you do not get down on time.
-The thought of getting up before 5 a.m can be daunting but the Gurudwara makes it easy.
-Their day starts at 4 am with singing of Bhajans.
-By 5 am you hear people outside the gate of the gurudwara chanting in chorus and the horses being readied to go up to Hemkund Sahib.
+Start your day early.
+The weather can be impulsive in the afternoon and sudden cloud cover and rain can get you stranded if you do not get down on time.
+The thought of getting up before 5 am can be daunting but the Gurudwara makes it easy.
+Their day starts at 4 am with singing of bhajans.
+By 5 am, you hear people outside the gate of the Gurudwara chanting in chorus and the horses being readied to go up to Hemkund Sahib.
 Get up and grab a hot drink of chai.
 A poncho (light rain coat) and a trekking pole can be handy on the trek to Hemkund.
 Pass the deviation to Valley of flowers.
 Continue to trek up the steep path slowly but steadily.
 Spot a pretty water fall on your right falling through the rock walls on the right.

-After about 2 hours of walking you are higher than the tree line and the views begin to get better.
-Spot the route to Valley of flowers on the mountain in front across the river gorge.
-After another hour of slow walking with numerous breaks, you begin to feel that reduced oxygen levels in the air.
+After about 2 hours of walking, you are higher than the tree line and the views begin to get better.
+Mark the route to Valley of Flowers on the mountain in front across the river gorge.
+After another hour of slow walking with numerous breaks, you begin to feel reduced oxygen levels in the air.
 A melting glacier lies on the way.

-Walk around to the other side of the Hemkund lake.
+Walk around to the other side of the Hemkund Lake.
+The lake exudes an aura of peace and serenity.
+It’s crystal clear, undisturbed and reflects mountains in it.
 The lake with crystal clear water , set amidst tall mountains and reflecting them and the Gurudwara is some sight to watch.
 Around Hemkund, the Himalayan flower, Brahma Kamal grows abundantly.
 This flower grows only at heights of 10000 ft to 15000 ft.
 Leave Hemkund by early afternoon.
 The walk down can be strenuous on the knees and toes.
 It takes 4- 5 hours to walk down the 6 kms.

 Drive down to Haridwar and take a night train back to Delhi